ginlov/test-page/_news/announcement_3.md

 related_posts: false
 ---

-I am very honored to be awarded a VinGroup Scholarship to pursue my Master's degree in the US.
+:smile: I am very honored to be awarded a VinGroup Scholarship to pursue my Master's degree in the US.